debajyotibasak/MyTimes/README.md

 **It a fully Open Source project so go ahead and fork it.**

-Note: PLease use your own API KEY.
+Note: Please use your own API KEY.
 Its very easy to set up.
 Just go to https://newsapi.org/register.

 **_Contributions are also welcome._**